 VET Delivered to Secondary Students (VETDSS) allows you to combine your senior secondary studies with a Vocational Education and Training (VET) program.

-VET programs provide students with a nationally recognised qualification that contributes towards both the Victorian Certificate of Applied Learning (VCAL) or the Victorian Certificate of Education (VCE).
+VET programs provide students with a nationally recognised qualification that contributes towards both the Victorian Certificate of Education (VCE) or the VCE Vocational Major (VCE VM).